Ashraf1395/supply_chain_finance/business_transformations/dbt_pipeline.md

 ### Financial Commitments Analysis
 This analysis segments financial commitments by department, market, or product category, allowing stakeholders to understand where financial resources are allocated and identify opportunities for optimization.

+**Partitioning and Clustering**: Partitioning and clustering have been implemented on relevant columns to optimize performance for financial analysis and segmentation.

 ## Overall Performance
 [Model](./models/core/overall_performance.sql)